w3c/cogai/agents/README.md

    Write down the 6 in the ten thousands place.
 7. No more digits, so the sum of 158,764 and 73 is 158,837

-The worksheet for this needs three lines for the pair of numbers to be added and the working result.
+The digital worksheet for this needs three lines for the pair of numbers to be added and the working result.
 The columns need to be associated with their role.
 We also need to remember the carry over from the previous column.
 The reasoner needs to be able to initialise the worksheet, and to access and update its values as the algorithm proceeds.

 The memory module is used for rote memorisation such as addition of single digits, whilst the worksheets supplement working memory.
-How can we train the reasoner to use explicit memory and worksheets?
+How can we train the reasoner to use explicit memory and digital worksheets?
 How can we preload a worksheet, analogous to the teacher handing out printed sheets of paper?

 *to be continued...*